What WHS Legislation and Regulations Are Applicable to Your State or Territory in Australia?

 5. South Australia

 South Australia follows the national model under the Work Health and Safety Act 2012.
-The state has implemented various codes of practice to guide businesses on specific safety requirements, including hazardous chemicals, manual tasks, and electrical safety.

 Governing Body: